-Adding to Johnson’s allure are his leadership and versatility.
+Adding to Johnson’s allure is his leadership and versatility.
 Nearly every snap, the Texas A&M DB communicated with his teammates and ensured the secondary was aligned properly and understood their tasks.
-We already know Johnson can hold up in the slot and box, even playing 40+ snaps near the LOS off the edge.
-I’d like to see him line up at traditional safety more often.
-And if offseason reports hold true, my wish should come true in 2022.
+We already know Johnson can hold up in the slot and box, even playing 90+ snaps near the LOS off the edge.
+And he took 100+ reps at deep safety last season, although we saw more in his career.

-There is a lot to like with Johnson, but there are also areas for improvement.
+There is a lot to like about Johnson, but there are also areas for improvement.
 As a bit of a high-cut athlete, Johnson isn’t the most fluid mover in space.
 While he has the speed to make up for it at times, it will only be a larger issue in the NFL.
-The lack of quickness from a backpedal to a speed-turn is concerning.
+The lack of quickness from a backpedal to a speed turn is concerning.

 Compounding the issue is when in coverage, Johnson can open his hips too early and suffer from inefficient footwork.
-However, biting on the occasional double-moves is coachable.
+However, biting on the occasional double-move is coachable.

 There are also questions surrounding Johnson’s ball skills and deep range.
-I believe his receiver background and tenacity will lead to greater ball production as soon as this season, so I’m not too worried in that department.
-But his single-high safety range and zone-dropping ability haven’t been on display just yet.
-Still, his long speed, football IQ, and play recognition mitigate the apprehension.
+I believe his receiver background and tenacity will lead to greater ball production with NFL coaching — he’s still only 21 –, so I’m not too worried in that department.
+But his single-high safety range remains a bit of an unknown.
+Regardless, Johnson’s long speed, football IQ, and play recognition mitigate the apprehension.

 The Texas A&M DB is prone to watching QBs too long, resulting in passes underneath his zone.
 Along similar lines, Johnson will carry receivers too long, often into other zones, leaving the flats open.
 Sometimes it is by design or to bait the QB into a short throw, but he commits to doing so when it isn’t needed.
 His awareness with his back to the LOS will only improve with time, but right now, it’s a negative on his scouting report.

 Overall, Johnson shouldn’t have an issue finding a home in the pros.
 He can fit a role in every scheme, whether it be as a safety/linebacker hybrid, big nickel, or an overhang defender.
-And if he receives a significant amount of deep safety reps in 2022 and plays well, we shouldn’t rule out a free safety/single-high position.
+Although, teams might not want to rely on him full-time as a deep safety due to his stiffness flipping his hips and lack of ball skills.